awsdocs/amazon-s3-developer-guide/doc_source/replication-troubleshoot.md

   2.            "s3:ReplicateDelete",
   3.            "s3:ReplicateTags"
   ```
-+ Versioning has not been suspended on either bucket.
++ Verify that versioning has not been suspended on either bucket.
 Both source and destination buckets must have versioning enabled.

 ## Related topics<a name="replication-troubleshoot-related-topics"></a>